RahulDasari1/rocso/README.md

 ---

-Thank you for visiting ROCSO Event Management!
+Thank you for visiting COS5 Event Management!
 We look forward to making your events extraordinary.